wichert/pyramid_jwt/README.rst

 Settings
 --------

-The ``config.set_jwt_authentication_policy()`` function takes a number of parameters to configure how JWT tokens are used.
-In addition you can also specify all settings in your configuration file.
+There are a number of flags that specify how tokens are created and verified.
+You can either set this in your .ini-file, or pass/override them directly to the ``config.set_jwt_authentication_policy()`` function.

 +--------------+-----------------+---------------+--------------------------------------------+
 | Parameter    | ini-file entry  | Default value | Description                                |